mikelovelace/buildadev-day3/README.md

 # buildadev-day3
-refacator assignment 1 using functions
+refactor assignment 1 using functions